 This hug reminds me of when Obama awkwardly bowed to the Saudi King in 2009.
 I’m also reminded of that image of Bo walking Obama.
 It’s the same issue.
 Duzar feels comfortable picking up Obama, just as the Saudi King feels comfortable not bowing in return, just as Bo feels comfortable sprinting ahead of his master.

 Obama is a strong speaker, but maybe in person there’s something about him that contradicts his stage presence.
 Maybe he’s too chummy.
 Maybe he’s the kind of guy who covertly needs approval from everyone he meets.
 Or maybe he has the affability of a little brother, or a boy who grows up without a father.
 These guys make great lawyers, but not great leaders.
-Even if Gilligan agreed with you on all the issues, you still wouldn’t vote for him—though you probably would hit him with your hat.
+Even if Gilligan as candidate resonated with you on all the issues, you still wouldn’t vote for him—though you probably would hit him with your hat.

 Republicans initially reacted negatively to the hug, posting more than 100 one-star reviews of Duzar’s pizzaria on Yelp.
 And yes, on the surface, the hug was a sign of support for the President.
-However, emblazoned onto the American retina is now one more image Obama being treated like a little buddy.
+However, emblazoned onto the American retina is now one more image of Obama being treated like a little buddy.